-WAC 388-835-0040 What general requirements apply to ICF/MR care facilities?
-The following general requirements apply:

-(1) The division will recognize only the official name of an ICF/MR as shown on the license.

-(2) All state and private ICF/MR facilities must be certified as a Title XIX IMR ICF/MR facility.

-(3) All private ICF/MR facilities with a certified capacity of at least sixteen beds must be licensed as a nursing home under chapter 18.51 RCW, Nursing homes.

-(4) All private ICF/MR facilities with a certified capacity of less than sixteen beds must be licensed as a boarding home for the aged under chapter 18.20 RCW.

-(5) All facilities certified to provide ICF/MR services must comply with all applicable Title XIX, Section 1905 of the Social Security Act 42 U.S.C federal regulations as amended.
-In addition, all private-operated facilities must comply with state regulation governing the licensing of nursing homes or boarding homes for the aged and any other relevant state regulations.

-(6) All certified facilities must only admit persons with developmental disabilities as residents.

-(7) State facilities may not exceed funded capacity unless authorized by the secretary to do so (see RCW 71A.20.090).
+- WAC 388-835-0040 What general requirements apply to ICF/MR care facilities?
+The following general requirements apply: - (1) The administration will recognize only the official name of an ICF/ID as shown on the license. - (2) All state and private ICF/ID facilities must be certified as a Title XIX ICF/ID facility. - (3) All private ICF/ID facilities with a certified capacity of at least sixteen beds must be licensed as a nursing home under chapter 18.51 RCW, Nursing homes. - (4) All private ICF/ID facilities with a certified capacity of less than sixteen beds must be licensed as a boarding home for the aged under chapter 18.20 RCW. - (5) All facilities certified to provide ICF/ID services must comply with all applicable Title XIX, Section 1905 of the Social Security Act 42 U.S.C federal regulations as amended.
+In addition, all private-operated facilities must comply with state regulation governing the licensing of nursing homes or boarding homes for the aged and any other relevant state regulations. - (6) All certified facilities must only admit persons with developmental disabilities as residents. - (7) State facilities may not exceed funded capacity unless authorized by the secretary to do so (see RCW 71A.20.090).

-[Statutory Authority: RCW 71A.20.140.
-01-10-013, § 388-835-0040, filed 4/20/01, effective 5/21/01.]
+[Statutory Authority: RCW 71A.12.030 and 44.04.280.
+WSR 15-09-069, § 388-835-0040, filed 4/15/15, effective 5/16/15.
+Statutory Authority: RCW 71A.20.140.
+WSR 01-10-013, § 388-835-0040, filed 4/20/01, effective 5/21/01.]

-WAC 388-835-0045 What are the minimum staff requirements for an ICF/MR facility?
-All ICF/MR facilities must provide sufficient number of qualified staff to meet the needs of their residents.
+WAC 388-835-0045 What are the minimum staff requirements for an ICF/ID facility?
+All ICF/ID facilities must provide sufficient number of qualified staff to meet the needs of their residents.

-[Statutory Authority: RCW 71A.20.140.
-01-10-013, § 388-835-0045, filed 4/20/01, effective 5/21/01.]
+[Statutory Authority: RCW 71A.12.030 and 44.04.280.
+WSR 15-09-069, § 388-835-0045, filed 4/15/15, effective 5/16/15.
+Statutory Authority: RCW 71A.20.140.
+WSR 01-10-013, § 388-835-0045, filed 4/20/01, effective 5/21/01.]

-WAC 388-835-0050 What general requirements apply to the quality of ICF/MR services?
+WAC 388-835-0050 What general requirements apply to the quality of ICF/ID services?
 (1) DSHS is responsible for assuring the:

-(a) Health care and habilitative training needs of an individual are identified and met according to state and federal regulations.

-(b) Individual is placed in a facility certified as capable of meeting their needs.

-(2) DDD regional service staff is responsible for authorizing changes in residential services.

-(3) All services provided must be essential to the resident's habilitation and health care needs and to achieving the primary goal of attaining the highest level of independence possible for each individual resident.

-(4) A resident in an ICF/MR is eligible for community residential services when such services meet their needs.

-(5) Every ICF/MR must provide habilitative training and health care that at least includes the following:

-(a) Active treatment;
+- (a) Health care and habilitative training needs of an individual are identified and met according to state and federal regulations. - (b) Individual is placed in a facility certified as capable of meeting their needs. - (2) DDA regional service staff is responsible for authorizing changes in residential services. - (3) All services provided must be essential to the resident's habilitation and health care needs and to achieving the primary goal of attaining the highest level of independence possible for each individual resident. - (4) A resident in an ICF/ID is eligible for community residential services when such services meet their needs. - (5) Every ICF/ID must provide habilitative training and health care that at least includes the following: - (a) Active treatment;

-(b) Services according to the identified needs of the individual resident and provided by or under the supervision of qualified therapists;

-(c) Routine items and supplies provided uniformly to all residents;

-(d) Providing necessary surgical appliances, prosthetic devices, and aids to mobility for the exclusive use of individual residents;

-(e) Nonreusable supplies not usually provided to all residents may be individually ordered.
-A department representative must authorize requests for such supplies.

-(6) Each ICF/MR facility is responsible for providing transportation for residents.
+- (b) Services according to the identified needs of the individual resident and provided by or under the supervision of qualified therapists; - (c) Routine items and supplies provided uniformly to all residents; - (d) Providing necessary surgical appliances, prosthetic devices, and aids to mobility for the exclusive use of individual residents: - (e) Nonreusable supplies not usually provided to all residents may be individually ordered.
+A department representative must authorize requests for such supplies. - (6) Each ICF/ID facility is responsible for providing transportation for residents.
 This responsibility may include the guarantee of a resident's use of public transportation.